 d.
 Income/employment verification: Owner shall obtain income/employment verification for every prospective tenant.

 e.
 Rental references: Owner shall obtain contact information for all of a prospective tenant's previous landlords within the last 3 years, and the owner shall contact these previous landlords to determine the credit and tenant history of each prospective tenant.

 2. Tenant selection: Owner shall consider the following criteria, at a minimum, for tenant selection and will refuse to rent to any prospective tenant or occupant who:

 a.
 Provided false information to the owner on the application or otherwise.

 b.
 Appear on the Utah sex offender registry.

 3. Eviction: Owner will promptly evict tenants that do not meet the requirements or are, or become, involved in illegal activities.

 4. Executed lease: Owner shall execute a valid, written lease agreement with each tenant, which shall include the provisions listed in any owner training packet prepared by the licensing authority.

-5. Owner training: As part of the continuing education requirement, the owner agrees to attend and complete a city-approved owner training program every two years.
+5. Owner training: As part of the continuing education requirement, the owner agrees to attend and complete a city-approved owner training program every four years.